Skip to main content

 Finished DateDateWhen I completed it

-The Reading Workflow
+How the Reading Workflow Goes

 1. Save interesting content to the database via Web Clipper or mobile share sheet

-2. Every Sunday during my weekly review, I pick 3-5 articles and 1 book chapter for the coming week
+2. Every Sunday during my weekly review, pick 3-5 articles and 1 book chapter for the coming week

 3. Those items get linked to a "Weekly Reading" task in my task database